DanielJMaia/cookbook-project/README.md

 ## UX
 ### User Stories
 Users of the site are able to:
 - Use the search bar to search for specific recipes or type in keywords such as "pasta" to bring up a list, or give an error if there's no results returned.
-This allows users to easily find recipes they want when they have something in mind without having to access a speific category and browse the lists.
+This allows users to easily find recipes they want when they have something in mind without having to access a specific category and browse the lists.
 - Access a list of recipe categories to narrow down their search using the navigation menu or by browsing the home screen.
 This is useful for users who want to cook a specific meal i.e. dinner and want to easily access all the meals they can cook.
 - View recipes of a single category including a brief description.
 Building upon the previous user story, this allows the user to view specific recipes that might appeal to them.
 - Access a recipe editing page from the list of recipes and recipe page itself.
 This is useful if a recipe changes, was incorrectly uploaded in the first place or the user wants to add some tips they've picked up.
 - Delete a recipe from the recipe editing page.
-This was initially an option alongisde the "edit" button on the recipe page, but it felt important to make deleting less easy to accidentally press.
+This was initially an option alongside the "edit" button on the recipe page, but it felt important to make deleting less easy to accidentally press.
 - Create a new recipe and add it to a specific category.
 - Preview the image they want to add by adding the link and having show them.
 This allows the user to make sure that it's a working URL, as well as preview the image to make sure they're happy with it.
 - Navigate the page without ever having to use page navigation offered by the browser.
-The navbar on the right is permanant and the back arrow appears on all pages except the home page.
+The navbar on the right is permanent and the back arrow appears on all pages except the home page.
 - Navigate the website on any device they want.
 It's fully functional on mobile, tablets and desktops.
 If a user is out and wants to access their recipes on their phone it's easy, and if they want to upload a new one they learn on the road it's not more difficult on mobile devices.

 ### Colour Scheme